 Andrew Cowan of Scotland has been maintaining his lead over the final stretches of the London-Sydney car rally.

-Andrew Cowan of Scotland has been maintaining his lead over the final stretches of the London-Sydney car rally.
+Background: Andrew Cowan of Scotland has been maintaining his lead over the final stretches of the London-Sydney car rally.
 Barring accidents or severe mechanical trouble, Cowan looked a sound bet to repeat his 1968 victory in this event.

 SYNOPSIS: As the cars sped closer to Sydney, Cowan's lead was being cut back.
 Here just outside Alice Springs in central Australia, he was leading British colleague, Anthony Fowkes by five minutes.
 Both are driving Mercedes cars, strange sights to the residents of this Northern Territory aboriginal settlement.